-A short current-events paper (15%, outcomes E and G)
+A short current-events "newspaper" (15%, outcomes E and G)

-You are required to research, prepare and submit a short (about 600 words) paper on Circumpolar current events: You'll choose two or three related recent news items (involving two or more circumpolar countries) and discuss the importance of these events.
+You are required to research, prepare and submit a short (about 600 words) "newspaper" on some circumpolar current event(s).
+Choose 2 or 3 related news items (involving two or more circumpolar countries) and discuss the importance of these events.
 Details are supplied on the course site.
 This paper is due in Week 10.